Generalization of the Nualart-Peccati criterion: The setup

 \subsection{Some auxiliary results}

-To be self-contained, we restate here two well known facts about Stein's method applied to eigenfunctions of a diffusive Markov operator.
-For more details, the reader can consult for instance \cite{le} or the survey \cite{CP14}.
+To be self-contained, we restate here two well-known facts about Stein's method applied to eigenfunctions of a diffusive Markov operator.
+For more details, the reader can consult, for instance, \cite {le} or the survey~\cite{CP14}.